oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/2-load-data-into-adb/load-data-into-adb.md

 2. Copy and run this code in the SQL worksheet to create a user.

->>**Note:** Be sure to change the pasword on the first line if running in a production environmment.

 	```
 	<copy>
 	CREATE USER nba IDENTIFIED BY "ThisLLR0cks123!";